alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 ## Weather Forecast ##

-Get weather forecast for a place on Earth (Powered by Forecast).
+Get weather forecast for a place on Earth.

 Currently supports: